NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 • Improved Access to Care:

 UHC would guarantee all of the population’s health care needs, ranging from preventive care to routine and aural or mental health care or even complicated diseases.
-Regarding timely treatment, UHC would reduce financial constraints and ensure people utilise appropriate healthcare services instead of waiting until they reach critical conditions and occupy hospitals’ emergency centres (Wagstaff et al., 2021).
+Regarding timely treatment, UHC would reduce financial constraints and ensure people utilize appropriate healthcare services instead of waiting until they reach critical conditions and occupy hospitals’ emergency centers (Wagstaff et al., 2021).

 • Reduction in Uninsured Rates: